-The Intake Manifold Runner Control (IMRC) consists of a remote mounted, electrically motorized actuator with an attaching cable for each housing on each bank.
-Some applications will use one cable for both banks.
+The Intake Manifold Runner Control (IMRC) consists of a remote mounted, electric or vacuum actuator with an attaching cable for each IMRC housing.
 The cable or linkage attaches to the housing butterfly plate levers.
-(The Focus IMRC uses a motorized actuator mounted directly to a single housing without the use of a cable.)

-The IMRC housing is an aluminum casting with two intake air passages for each cylinder.
+The IMRC housing has two intake air passages for each cylinder.
 One passage is always open and the other is opened and closed with a butterfly valve plate.
-The housing uses a return spring to hold the butterfly valve plates closed.
-The motorized actuator houses an internal switch or switches, depending on the application, to provide feedback to the PCM indicating cable and butterfly valve plate position.
+The housing uses a return spring to hold the butterfly valve plates closed for an electric system or open for a vacuum system.
+The electric actuator houses an internal switch or switches, depending on the application, to provide feedback to the PCM indicating cable and butterfly valve plate position.
+The vacuum actuator uses IMRC position switches indicating the butterfly valve plate position.